taoxugit/AttnGAN/README.md

 - [DAMSM for coco](https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ).
 Download and save it to `DAMSMencoders/`
 - [AttnGAN for bird](https://drive.google.com/open?id=1lqNG75suOuR_8gjoEPYNp8VyT_ufPPig).
 Download and save it to `models/`
 - [AttnGAN for coco](https://drive.google.com/open?id=1i9Xkg9nU74RAvkcqKE-rJYhjvzKAMnCi).
 Download and save it to `models/`
-- [Download]() their dictionaries before using these pretrained models.

 **Sampling**